 Izzy’s Ice Cream

 This week I bought our final Saturday evening ice cream treats from Izzy’s ice cream store just down the road from where we live.
 Covid-19, and the uncertainties it’s bringing, gate-crashed the business model; the store is closing.
-Izzy’s and our home are built on what was a polluted rail yard, a so-called brown field… Continue reading Izzy’s Ice Cream
+Ice cream in a time of Covid.
+The server slides my online order through the freezer case…… Continue reading Izzy’s Ice Cream